trinhpham/openstm32/README.md

 ```

 # TODO
+- [x] `Dockerfile` is adaptable to any versions of OpenSTM32 (not hard code)
+- [ ] Auto rebuild when new version of OpenSTM32 is released
-[] Multiple projects support
+- [ ] Multiple projects support
-[] Able to specify configuration to be built
+- [ ] Able to specify configuration to be built

 # Contribution
 PR are always welcome, guys :)